torchbox/wagtail-bynder/README.md

 - How much RAM is available in the host infrastructure
 - How large the documents are that editors want to feature in content
-- Whether you are doing anything particularly memory intensive with document files (e.g. text/content analysis)
+- Whether you are doing anything particularly memory intensive with document files in your project (e.g. text/content analysis)

 ### `BYNDER_MAX_IMAGE_FILE_SIZE`